 Community Life and Worship Credit Events - The program offers a variety of events each semester.
 Students are encouraged to attend CLW opportunities.
 A maximum of 20 credits will be allowed per semester.
-Credits may be obtained in the following categories:
+For all new transfer and freshmen students matriculating into the university fall 2010, the CLW requirement has changed to the following: